prashantsingh1122/WhatsApp-clone/README.md

 ## 🙏 Acknowledgments

-- WhatsApp Web for design inspiration
+- WhatsApp Web for UI inspiration
 - Socket.IO for real-time functionality
-- MongoDB for database services
+- MongoDB Atlas for database hosting
+- Render and Vercel for deployment platforms

+## 📞 Support

+If you have any questions or need help:
+- Create an issue in the GitHub repository
-- React community for excellent documentation
+- Check the documentation
+- Review the code examples

 ---

-**Note:** This is a demo application for educational purposes.
-It simulates WhatsApp functionality but does not actually send messages through WhatsApp's service.
-For production use with real WhatsApp Business API, additional setup and verification with Meta is required.
+**Note**: This is a clone/educational project and is not affiliated with WhatsApp Inc. Use responsibly and in accordance with applicable laws and terms of service.